-At The Myopia Management Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, our friendly and knowledgeable optometric team will guide you through all of your options and help you achieve optimal vision.

-To learn more about ortho-k or to schedule a consultation, call The Myopia Management Center at Drs.
+To learn more about ortho-k or to schedule a consultation, call Drs.
 Farkas, Kassalow, Resnick & Associates today!

-The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates offers myopia management to patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates offers myopia management to patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.